Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Solving PMCP for Specifications over Finite Executions

 \begin{theorem} Let $\Pspec$ be specifications of finite executions expressed as NFWs or \LTLf formulas.
 Then $PMCP(\Pspec)$ for RB-systems is in \PSPACE. \end{theorem} \begin{proof} Let $\proctemp = \tup{\AP,\Actionprts \cup \{\brd\}, S,I,R,\lambda}$ be a process template, and let $\execNFW$ be the NFW from Definition~\ref{dfn: automaton for finite executions}.
 The fact that words accepted by $\execNFW$ are exactly the executions in $\execfin$ is by Corollary~\ref{cor: execNFW recognises execfin}.
 Analyzing the construction of the unwinding template $\puwd$ (before Definition~\ref{dfn: unwinding}), we get that $\execNFW$ is of size at most exponential in the size of $\proctemp$.

 We describe a \PSPACE algorithm for checking the containment of the language accepted by $\execNFW$ in the language of some specification NFW $\A'$.
-This is done by solving the non-containment problem in nondeterministic polynomial space, and using the fact that \NPSPACE = \PSPACE = co-\PSPACE.
-The algorithm constructs on the fly: (1) a finite word $\rho \in (2^\AP)^*$, and an accepting run of $\execNFW$ on $\rho$; and (2) checks that $\rho$ is not accepted by $\A'$.
+This is done by solving the non-containment problem in nondeterministic polynomial space, and using the fact that \NPSPACE = \PSPACE = co-\PSPACE.\footnote{Our nondeterministic algorithm will be allowed to diverge.
+Such an algorithm can be simulated by one that never diverges and still runs in polynomial space by incrementing a counter at every step, and rejecting the computation-branch if the counter ever exceeds the original number of configurations of the possibly-diverging algorithm.} The algorithm constructs on the fly: (1) a finite word $\rho \in (2^\AP)^*$, and an accepting run of $\execNFW$ on $\rho$; and (2) checks that $\rho$ is not accepted by $\A'$.
 Item (2) can be done, as usual, simply by storing the subset of states of $\A'$ that are reachable by reading the prefix of $\rho$ constructed thus far, and validating that, at the end, this set does not contain an accepting state.
 For item (1), the algorithm does not store all of (the exponentially large $\execNFW$).
 Instead, at each point in time, it only stores a single component $\puwd_i$ of $\puwd$ (which can be calculated in \PTIME for every $i$), from which it can deduce the part of $\execNFW$ corresponding to it.
 The algorithm starts by constructing $\puwd_0$, and sets $\rho$ to be the empty word, and the run of $\execNFW$ on $\rho$ to be the initial state of $\execNFW$.
 At each step, it can either declare the guess as finished (if the run constructed thus far ends in an accepting state of $\execNFW$) or extend $\rho$ and the run.
 Extending $\rho$ is a trivial guess.
 Extending the guessed run is done by either guessing a transition of $\execNFW$ inside the component induced by the currently stored $\puwd_i$; or by guessing a transition that moves to the next component in the lasso, at which point the algorithm also discards $\puwd_i$ and replaces it with $\puwd_{i+1}$.

 In case the specification is given as an \LTLf formula $\varphi$, we let $\A'$ be the NFW from Theorem~\ref{thm:vardi-wolper} corresponding to $\lnot \varphi$ and replace (2) above by a check that $\rho$ is accepted by $\A'$, which can be done, as usual, simply by storing the subset of states of $\A'$ that are reachable by reading the prefix of $\rho$ constructed thus far, and validating that, at the end, this set does contain an accepting state. \end{proof}